 Funds remaining in your retirement plan at your death potentially may be subject to double taxation.
 Most retirement plans are income tax deferred, meaning you do not pay income tax on the funds contributed to your plan or on the growth of the assets within the fund.
 Instead, distributions are subject to income tax when received.
 If your estate is taxable, the assets in your retirement plans will also be subject to estate tax.

 With the growth of retirement fund investments over a lengthy period, such investments may provide convenient gift opportunities.
 For example, if you have reached age 70 and one-half, you are required to take distributions from the plan under a formula based on your life expectancy and pay income taxes on such distribution.
-However, you may elect to transfer up to $100,000 of such distribution to PYS without having to take and report such withdrawal as a taxable distribution.
+However, you may elect to transfer up to $100,000 of such distribution to PYSO without having to take and report such withdrawal as a taxable distribution.
 You may also designate any excess or remaining amount in your retirement funds as a charitable gift by requesting a change in your beneficiary designation.

 A gift of life insurance can be another charitable giving option.
-PYS accepts gifts of life insurance either as the beneficiary of a policy or as the sole owner and sole beneficiary.
+PYSO accepts gifts of life insurance either as the beneficiary of a policy or as the sole owner and sole beneficiary.
 Either way, we can use these gifts to provide ongoing support for our youth programs.

 Changing your beneficiaries is easy.
 Simply contact your insurance carrier or agent and request a beneficiary change form.
-Since you can change your beneficiary designations at any time, naming PYS as a beneficiary does not qualify for a current charitable income tax deduction.
+Since you can change your beneficiary designations at any time, naming PYSO as a beneficiary does not qualify for a current charitable income tax deduction.

-You can also donate your paid-up life insurance to PYS.
+You can also donate your paid-up life insurance to PYSO.
 When you make a gift of a whole life policy that is fully paid up, your charitable deduction is measured by your policy’s replacement cost or your cost basis, whichever is less.
 If your policy is not fully paid up, your deduction cannot exceed your cost basis.
 The exact value in either case can be obtained from your insurance company.
 An outright gift of life insurance usually qualifies for the maximum charitable deduction limitation of 50% of your adjusted gross income.

-There are several gift plans that enable you to make a gift to a non-profit organization like PYS that provide continuing payment for yourself or others.
+There are several gift plans that enable you to make a gift to a non-profit organization like PYSO that provide continuing payment for yourself or others.
 By utilizing these plans, you may also increase your spendable funds through tax benefits and diversification of assets.
 These plans each offer distinct advantages by allowing you to tailor your giving to meet your personal needs and to achieve your financial goals.

 These plans all potentially offer current income tax deductions, and all provide the opportunity to avoid or reduce capital gain taxes if appreciated property is used to make the gift.
 Each plan can be shaped to help you reduce or eliminate gift and estate taxes.